MadisonMadi/Staff-Helper/README.md

 - /staffhelp baitpack ➜ Bait Package Message
-  - To get bait packages you can do /vote, purchase them in /ah or from Fish Compendium and '/collections'.
+  - To get bait packages you can do '/vote', '/ah', '/collections', Fish Compendium and from Contests if top 3 at 5 participants.

 - /staffhelp calibrator ➜ Calibrator Message